Graduate Certificate in Health Communication

 Health communication comprises one of the largest industry workforces in public relations and media, acting as a fundamental bridge between medical bodies, public health authorities and the wider public through the media.

-The Graduate Certificate in Health Communication delivers core media skills to help you become an effective communicator across heath and medicine, public affairs, public relations, community relations and journalism.
+The Graduate Certificate in Health Communication delivers core media skills to help you become an effective communicator across health and medicine, public affairs, public relations, community relations and journalism.

-Graduates from our program have gone on to careers in public and corporate health communications, healthcare public affairs, public relations, community relations, healthcare promotions and health journalism.
-Designed to meet the needs of those already working in or, or wishing to enter, the private and public health sectors, as well as non-government and community organisations, our program also allows you to update and extend your professional skills or explore new career directions.
+Graduates of our program have gone on to careers in public and corporate health communications, healthcare public affairs, public relations, community relations, healthcare promotions and health journalism.
+Designed to meet the needs of those already working in, or hoping to enter the private and public health sectors, as well as non-government and community organisations, our program allows you to update and extend your professional skills or explore new career directions.

 Units of study